How much does it cost to put a dog or cat to sleep in the UK?

 Median £1,019 across 7 real prices

-The adder is Britain's only venomous snake, and every summer a number of dogs are bitten while out walking, usually on the face or paws.
+The adder is Britain's only venomous snake, and every summer a run of dogs get bitten on a walk, usually on the face or a front paw as they investigate something in the undergrowth.

 Median £2,545 across 2 real prices